invoke-ai/InvokeAI/docs/installation/INSTALL_MANUAL.md

     Macintosh users with MPS acceleration, or anybody with a CPU-only system, can skip this step.

+    !!! warning "Windows users, if Conda gives you the error 'CONDASSLError: OpenSSL appears to be unavailable', please see Troubleshooting for a solution."

 2. You will need to install Anaconda3 and Git if they are not already available.
 Use your operating system's preferred package manager, or download the installers manually.
 You can find them here: